 Easter Sensory Bin

-The preschooler was excited to see his “bendy bunny” from last year.
-The crinkly grass was quite a hit.
+My preschooler was excited to see his “bendy bunny” from last year, and the crinkly grass was quite a hit.

 Easter Sight Word Activity